Last updated September 13, 2018.

-The Centers for Disease Control and Prevention report that there are 31 million emergency department visits as a result of unintentional injuries every year in the United States.
+During 2015, Americans visited an emergency room 31 million times because of unintentional injuries, according to the Centers for Disease Control and Prevention.
 These accidents can occur in a number of different ways, including slip and fall accidents; pedestrian accidents; car, motorcycle, or truck accidents; or accidents involving defective consumer products, but they all share one thing in common — when they are caused by the negligence of another person, victims are generally entitled to recovery for the losses they sustain.

-In Ohio, “negligence” occurs when a person fails to use the degree of care that would ordinarily be used by a person in the same or similar circumstances.
+In Ohio, “negligence” occurs when a person fails to act as a “reasonable person” would have in the same or similar circumstances.

 These days, video cameras are virtually everywhere.
-Several communities throughout Ohio — including Cleveland, Cincinnati, Columbus, Englewood, Oakwood, and Toledo — have installed video surveillance cameras while many private businesses constantly record video both inside and outside of their premises in order to deter crime and ensure that they can prosecute shoplifters or burglars.
+Several communities throughout Ohio — including Cleveland, Cincinnati, Columbus, Englewood, Oakwood, and Toledo — have installed video surveillance cameras, and many private businesses constantly record video both inside and outside of their buildings to deter crime and ensure that they can prosecute shoplifters or burglars.

-If you are hurt in an accident in a public place, there is a good chance that you may be able to recover video surveillance footage that can help establish fault.
-It is important to keep in mind, however, that surveillance footage is regularly erased, so it is imperative to talk to a personal injury attorney as soon as you can after your accident in order to avoid the destruction of evidence.
+If you are hurt in an accident in a public place, you may be able to recover video surveillance footage that can help establish fault.
+It is important to keep in mind, however, that surveillance footage is usually erased on a regular schedule, so it is imperative to talk to a personal injury attorney as soon as you can after your accident to avoid the loss of video evidence.

 Vehicle Maintenance Records

-Cellphone records also may be used in motor vehicle accidents or other accidents where it may be necessary to show that another person may have been distracted.
-For instance, if you are involved in a car accident with another driver and his or her cellphone records establish that he or she sent or received a text moments before the accident occurred, it could be strong evidence that the other driver was engaged in distracted driving at the time of the wreck.
+Cell phone records also may be used in motor vehicle accidents or other accidents where it may be necessary to show that another person was distracted.
+For instance, if you are involved in a car accident with another driver and his or her cell phone records establish that he or she sent or received a text moments before the accident occurred, it could be strong evidence that the other driver was engaged in distracted driving at the time of the wreck.

-Victims should keep in mind that photographic evidence of negligence is easier than ever to obtain, as most cellphones and smartphones now come equipped with integrated cameras.
+Victims should keep in mind that photographic evidence of negligence is easier than ever to obtain, as most cell phones now come equipped with integrated cameras.
 As pictures can be of significant help in establishing fault, it is highly advisable for anyone hurt in an accident to take pictures of the scene immediately after an accident has occurred.

-Call an Experienced Ohio Personal Injury Lawyer Today for a Free Consultation
+Proving Fault in Ohio: Call an Experienced Ohio Personal Injury Lawyer Today

-Recovering compensation after an accident in Ohio is contingent upon being able to establish fault.
+Recovering compensation for a personal injury in Ohio is contingent on proving fault.
 In many cases, doing so requires the collection and analysis of a significant amount of evidence, making the assistance of an attorney extremely important.